Nuclear binding energy predictions based on BP neural network: Prediction of Nuclear Masses

 \section{Prediction of Nuclear Masses}

-In this section, the residual interaction of unknown nuclear masses are obtained based on BP neural network, and combined with experimental data (AME2003) obtained some unknown nuclear masses.
-We get the other mass equation based on Eq.
-(3):

-We obtain the residual interaction of unknown nuclear mass by using BP neural network.
-We predict unknown masses with Eqs.
-(3) and (4), we calculate the average value if they obtain the same nuclear mass.
-In table 2 we present a set of selected data of mass excess of our predicted values and experimental values in the AME database (AME2012 and AME2016).
+In this section, the residual interaction of unknown mass nuclei are obtained based on the proposed method and AME2003 database.
+Then, we predict unknown masses with Eqs.
+(3) and (4), and we calculate the average value if the equations obtain the same nuclear mass.
+In table 4 we present a set of selected data of mass excess of our predicted values and experimental values in the AME database (AME2012 and AME2016).

-In Table 2, we have listed some predicted values in comparison with the experimental values.
+There are more than 214 new nuclei appearing in the AME2012 database compared to the AME2003 database, with approximately 168 new nuclei $A\geq99$.
+In addition, calculating the new nuclear masses requires three known nuclei, so the predicted number of nuclei will be smaller than 168.
+We obtained 58 predicted mass values of nuclei based on the AME2003 database, and 34 predicted values were given experimental values in AME2012 and AME2016 database.
+In Table 4, we give 34 predicted values in comparison with the experimental values.
 Where, dev1 represents the difference between the experimental values (ME2012) of the mass excess in the AME2012 database and our predicted values (ME$^{pred1}$); we use dev2 to represent the difference between the experimental values (ME2016) of the mass excess in the AME2016 database and our predicted values (ME$^{pred1}$); These experimental values given in AME2012 and AME2016 are rounded.
 From the above table, we can see that the predicted value is close to the experimental value, and some nuclear mass deviations are only tens of keV or even keV.
 In addition, two nuclei ($^{129}Cd$ and$^{149}Ba$) have only predicted values in the AME2012 database without experimental values, it is found that our predicted value is closer to the experimental value (AME2016) than the predicted value in AME2012.
-Although the deviation of some nuclear mass is too large, but it has little effect on the overall description and prediction effect of nuclear mass.
-The residual interaction based on BP neural network is inaccurate, which leads to the deviation between the calculated value and the experimental value.
+Although the deviation of some nuclear masses larger than is desired, it has little effect on the overall description and prediction of nuclear masses.
+The residual interaction based on BP neural network method is inaccurate, which leads to a deviation between the calculated value and the experimental value.
 Therefore, the smaller the residual interaction deviation is, the more accurate the nuclear mass will be.